 So even though our budget can afford it, I’ll be keeping grains in our diet.

 It would make me sad to think of having to give up a warm heel of bread smothered in butter that melts into it and soaks it through.
 Soup just isn’t the same without a crusty slice to sop up the juices.
 The beef stock I made this weekend- it took massive amounts of self-control not to take a whole loaf, tear off chunks, and dip them in what was supposed to be a kitchen staple.
 Last week we enjoyed a milk-braised pork loin for dinner and brown rice sucked up the cream.
 It was utterly delightful.
 And sausage gravy wouldn’t be the same without the biscuits Or the flour.
 Shoot- Or the milk if you’re Paleo![magicactionbox id=”19045″]

 So the driving force behind my decision to reincorporate grains into our diet has simply been our budget and our palates, with a perk of some weight loss.
 That’s it.
 No scientific studies.
 Someone is just going to come out in a few years to refute them anyway.
 No looking back at primitive cultures from the other side of the globe.

 We’re just going to eat real, good food.
 Including grains.

 Ultimately, we’re trying to keep things as balanced as possible and eat seasonally what we’re producing on the homestead.
-I think the whole concept of seasonal eating with your body wanting more comforting, warming meat and carbs over winter to help keep you warm then more cool and cleansing food during the summer makes some sense.
+I think the whole concept of seasonal eating with your body wanting more comforting, warming meat and carbs over winter to help keep you warm then cooler and cleansing food during the summer makes some sense.
 I do intend to grow more vegetables that do well and can be harvested over the winter next year for a bit more balance during the cold months though (one area we always fall down on in the winter is veggies/fruits).

 All these things considered, I’ll do what I need to do and what’s best for my family.
 And I know you will too and it might not look the same as what I’m doing.
 And that’s ok.